-Ethical fashion is always doing battle with its fast-fashion counterparts.
-Unfortunately, the demand for fast fashion is so great that there are now clothing brands such as Shein that are dubbed "ultra-fast fashion" due to their ability to churn out new looks in less than ten days.
+Ethical fashion is constantly doing battle with its fast-fashion counterparts.
+Unfortunately, the demand for fast fashion is so great that clothing brands such as Shein are now dubbed "ultra-fast fashion" due to their ability to churn out new looks in less than ten days.

 What Needs to Happen for Rewilding to Become Mainstream?

 There needs to be more of a push to expose the damage fast-fashion brands cause.
-A fast-fashion brand's sustainability is close to zero, and this needs to become common knowledge.
+A fast-fashion brand's sustainability is close to zero, which needs to become common knowledge.
 Education is key.
-A strong focus on preserving nature for future generations needs to become the primary consideration when people buy clothes.
+A strong focus on preserving nature for future generations must become the primary consideration when people buy clothes.

 Ten years ago, no one gave much thought to climate change or plastic pollution.
 Thanks to campaigns and scientifically backed statistics and information, it's now impossible to ignore.
-If we can demonstrate how large a role fast fashion plays in contributing to these issues, consumers will start to make better choices.
+If we can demonstrate how much fast fashion contributes to these issues, consumers will start to make better choices.

 What Is the Future of Rewilding in Fashion?

-As consumer demand for sustainable clothing grows, you can expect to see more independent fashion brands placing a firm focus on ethical and sustainable clothing.
-Large brands such as H&M and Zara will be extremely keen not to lose out on business to smaller brands.
+As consumer demand for sustainable clothing grows, you can expect to see more independent fashion brands focusing on ethical and sustainable clothing.
+Large brands such as H&M and Zara will be extremely keen not to lose business to smaller brands.
 This shift in focus will force big companies to change their practices and adopt a more ethical approach.

-Ultimately, if we're serious about climate change, it's imperative that we change our shopping habits.
-As the climate situation worsens, consumers will be more willing to adjust how they shop.
+We must change our shopping habits if we're serious about climate change.
+As the climate worsens, consumers will be more willing to adjust their shopping.

 You can incorporate rewilding into your style by choosing to wear natural materials.
 Stop buying anything that is created from synthetic fabrics.

 Try to reduce how many new items you buy.
-Ask yourself if you "need" it or simply "want" it before you make the purchase.
+Ask yourself if you "need" it or "want" it before you make the purchase.
 Instead, get creative with your existing wardrobe.
-You can repurpose older items of clothing and bring them up to date by adding embellishments and accessories.
-If you're good with a sewing machine, you can redesign pieces to suit the season.
+You can repurpose older clothing items and bring them up to date by adding embellishments and accessories.
+You can redesign pieces to suit the season if you're good with a sewing machine.